What does borderline personality disorder look like?

 Dr. Yeomans: Those with the disorder have extremely intense emotions that can shift rapidly from a negative, depressed state to an elated one, but with a predominance of negative feeling states.
 In this psychiatric illness, the extreme and intense mood swings often are precipitated by reactions to events (“trigger events”) that are disproportionate to the event and that someone else might take in stride.
 The illness is also characterized by rejection-sensitivity, chaotic relationships, and an overall difficulty in managing emotions.

 For example, if a boyfriend or girlfriend does not return your call, instead of being annoyed and moving on, the combination of dejection and anger in a person with borderline personality disorder could possibly lead the person to cut their own wrists.
-It’s a way of putting feelings, like rejection and anger, that you can’t tolerate, into action in order to discharge the emotion.
-The behavioral manifestations are often self-destructive; in addition to self-cutting, substance abuse, or sexual promiscuity are common – dramatic ways of behaving that stem from not being able to manage emotions.
+Such destructive actions, usually of an impulsive nature, are a way of putting intense feelings, like rejection and anger, that you can’t tolerate, into action in an attempt to discharge the emotion rather than to continue to feel its intensity.
+The behavioral manifestations of intense emotions, in addition to self-cutting, include substance abuse, eating disorders, and sexual promiscuity — dramatic ways of behaving that stem from not being able to manage emotions.

 In discussing disorders that involve changes in mood, it is important to make clear that not all depressed states indicate a psychiatric condition.
 If your spouse walks out on you or you lose a parent, it’s normal to feel depressed.
 In such cases, the depression may be an ongoing, terribly low, dejected mood but is appropriate to the circumstances.
 The borderline person demonstrates more reactivity to relatively minor events and demonstrates contradictory emotions that erupt over a short time.